Djurgårdens IF Fotboll: 2009 to 2026

-On 21 October 2024 the club announced that they would part ways with their manager duo Lagerlöf and Bergstrand, after a turbulent second half of the season.
+On 21 October 2024 the club announced that they would part ways with their manager duo Lagerlöf and Bergstrand after a turbulent second half of the season.
 This marked the end of their six years at the club, they left their positions with three domestic games left and games in the league phase of the Conference League.
 Despite the turbulent fall the club finished fifth overall in the league phase of the UEFA Conference League under the interim leadership, they qualified for the round of 16.
 On 20 December 2024 the club announced the appointment of their new manager, Jani Honkavaara from Finland.

+On 18 March 2026 Djurgården announced that their long serving director of sports Bosse Andersson would leave his role and the club after more than a decade.
+The departure of Andersson was the third change in leading roles at the club, after both a new CEO and chairman were appointed and voted in by the club’s members respectively.

+A new era

+On 15 June 2026 the club announced Maximilian Hahn, formerly of West Ham United, as their new director of sports.
+The club also began working with Jamestown Analytics to support its data-led player recruitment.
+By August 2026, Hahn said Jamestown had been involved in all of Djurgården's summer signings.
+He said the club specified the positions, characteristics and player profiles it wanted, after which Jamestown provided analysis for Djurgården to assess before making the final decision.

 European cups and tournaments

-Notes for the abbreviations in the table below: